How Much Do Staffing Agencies Charge?How Much Do Staffing Agencies Charge?

 Worker classification affects overall pricing.
 For 1099 workers, agencies pay only the contractor, with minimal administrative costs and occasional occupational accident insurance.
 W2 workers involve higher costs due to payroll taxes, workers’ compensation, benefits, and insurance, which can increase overall agency expenses by roughly 10% or more compared to 1099 placements.

-Additional Fees Businesses Should Know About
+Additional Staffing Agency Fees Businesses Should Know About

 Some agencies charge booking or usage fees on top of markup.
 Background checks, drug tests, and compliance checks are often billed separately.
 Fees for onsite management apply if clients request supervisors or leadership, and travel or transportation costs may be added, though platforms like Instawork often source nearby workers to avoid these extra charges.